valhalla/valhalla/CONTRIBUTING.md

 - contribute feature implementations, for your own sake **only after opening an issue asking for feedback**
 - improve translations on [Transifex](https://www.transifex.com/valhalla/valhalla-phrases/locales-en-us-json--transifex/)

-## Community Values

-We ask that you are respectful when contributing to Valhalla or engaging with our community.
-As a community, we appreciate the fact that contributors might be approaching the project from a different perspective and background.
-We hope that beginners as well as advanced users will be able to use and contribute back to Valhalla.
-We want to encourage contributions and feedback from all over the world, which means that English might not be a contributor's native language, and sometimes we may encounter cultural differences.
-Contructive disagreements can be essential to moving a project forward, but disrespectful language or behavior will not be tolerated.

-Above all, be patient, be respectful, and be kind!

 ## Code contributions

 We appreciate the community to pick up and fix bugs or even implement new features.
 There are a few things to follow/be aware of when developing Valhalla: